Neural steering vectors reveal dose and exposure-dependent impacts of human-AI relationships: Methods

-We constructed a synthetic training dataset inspired by prior work on model-written evaluations \cite{perezDiscovering2023a,devImproving2024}.
-In the original model-written evaluation (MWE) framework, an LLM is instructed to generate test cases which are typically yes/no or multiple-choice questions that evaluate whether another LLM exhibits a target behaviour (e.g., power-seeking, wealth-seeking or sycophancy).
-We extended this approach in two key ways.
-First, we repurposed MWE-generated cases for training steering vectors rather than solely for evaluation \cite{caoBIPO2024}.
-Second, we expanded beyond single-turn multiple-choice questions to include multi-turn conversations, enabling the steering vector to handle realistic dialogue contexts.
-Each generation request consisted of a task definition specifying target (relationship-seeking) and anti-target (relationship-avoiding) behaviours according to a rubric, 3--5 few-shot examples demonstrating the desired response behaviour and format, and a domain-specific scenario to induce greater variation in test cases (e.g., ``a user asks for factual information'', ``a user reaches out for emotional support'').
-We introduced additional variation by randomly sampling from three variants of task descriptions and eight prompt types.
-These prompt types varied along two dimensions: (i) whether they test the model's underlying goals and motivations (goal-directed) versus its communication style (style-directed), and (ii) whether they test the model by asking it to reflect on how it would respond in a scenario (meta-assessment) versus observing how it actually responds to simulated user messages (direct interaction).
-In total, there were 240 unique prompt variants for generating synthetic data.
-We ran these generation requests with three LLMs: Claude-3.7-Sonnet (\texttt{claude-3-7-sonnet-20250219}), GPT-4o (\texttt{gpt-4o-2024-08-06}), and Llama-3.1-70B (\texttt{meta-llama/Llama-3.1-70B-Instruct}), resulting in 720 generation batches and 5,510 distinct test cases.
-Full generation prompts and protocols are in the Supplementary Information.
+Our operationalisation of relationship-seeking draws on Social Presence Theory~\cite{shortSocial1976}, CASA~\cite{nassMachines2000}, and Social Penetration Theory~\cite{altmanSocial1973}, as well as empirical work characterising social and anthropomorphic behaviours and preferences in frontier AI models~\cite{ibrahimMultiturn2025, phangInvestigating2025a, kirkPRISM2024b} (see SI.1).
+We constructed a synthetic training dataset extending prior work on model-written evaluations~\cite{perezDiscovering2023,devImproving2024} in two key ways: (i) repurposing the LLM-generated test cases for training steering vectors rather than solely for evaluation~\cite{caoBIPO2024}, and (ii) expanding beyond single-turn multiple-choice questions to include multi-turn conversations, enabling the steering vector to handle longer dialogue.
+Each generation request consisted of a task definition specifying target (relationship-seeking) and anti-target (relationship-avoiding) behaviours via a rubric, 3--5 few-shot examples demonstrating the desired response behaviour and format, and a domain-specific scenario to induce variation (e.g., ``a user asks for factual information'', ``a user reaches out for emotional support'').
+We introduced additional variation by sampling from three task description perturbations and eight prompt types varying along two dimensions: (i) whether they test the model's goals and motivations (goal-directed) versus communication style (style-directed), and (ii) whether they ask the model to reflect on how it would respond in a scenario (meta-assessment) versus generating a response to simulated user messages (direct interaction).
+This process yields 240 unique prompt variants.
+Generation requests were run with Claude-3.7-Sonnet, GPT-4o and Llama-3.1-70B-Instruct, resulting in 720 generation batches and 5,510 test cases.
+For quality control, a reasoning autograder (o1-mini) rated each case on a 1--10 scale across three dimensions: coherence and correctness, behavioural relevance, and ecological validity.
+We retain cases with $\ge$7/10 scores (89\%).
+Data were structured as DPO-style preference pairs~\cite{rafailovDirect2024}, where chosen responses are relationship-seeking and rejected responses are relationship-avoiding.
+To ensure the vector steers behaviour regardless of prior conversational context, we branched multi-turn conversations at each assistant turn, creating training examples from both chosen and rejected response trajectories.
+This yielded 16,141 examples, split into train (15,896) and test (245) sets with conversation-level splits to prevent data leakage.
+Sentence transformer embeddings confirm our test cases form a distinct cluster from prior model-written evaluations (e.g., power-seeking, wealth-seeking)~\cite{perezDiscovering2023, devImproving2024} while retaining comparable semantic diversity.
+Full generation prompts, protocols and analysis of synthetic data are in SI.1.